verdaccio/website/docs/plugins.md

 > All sinopia plugins should be compatible with all future verdaccio versions.
 Anyhow, we encourage contributors to migrate them to the modern verdaccio API and using the prefix as *verdaccio-xx-name*.

-## Verdaccio Plugins

-### Storage Plugins

-* [verdaccio-memory](https://github.com/verdaccio/verdaccio-memory) Storage plugin to host packages in Memory
-* [verdaccio-s3-storage](https://github.com/remitly/verdaccio-s3-storage) Storage plugin to host packages **Amazon S3**
-* [verdaccio-google-cloud](https://github.com/verdaccio/verdaccio-google-cloud) Storage plugin to host packages **Google Cloud Storage**
-* [verdaccio-minio](https://github.com/barolab/verdaccio-minio) A verdaccio plugin for storing data in Minio

-## Caveats

-> Not all these plugins are been tested continuously, some of them might not work at all.
-Please if you found any issue feel free to notify the owner of each plugin.